How to access iCloud Photos (with or without Mac)

 The app alerts you when your device connects to or disconnects from a network or switches to a different access point.
 This feature can help identify connectivity issues that may be preventing your photos from syncing with iCloud.

-Incorrect Apple ID
+Incorrect Apple Account

 Another possible cause is you forgot to perform an iCloud photos login, particularly after letting someone else sign in to your Mac.

-Keep in mind that your iCloud photos connect to your Apple ID.
+Keep in mind that your iCloud photos connect to your Apple Account.
 If you sign out of your device, you can't see, change, or remove photos in your iCloud.
 Also, if someone else is logged in on your device, you will see their iCloud photos, not yours.

 iCloud Photos not turned on